-18. The process used by the LWDB to provide a 20 business days' public comment period prior to submission of the plan, including an opportunity to have input into the development of the local plan, particularly representatives of businesses, education, and labor organizations.
+The process used by the LWDB to provide a 20 business days' public comment period prior to submission of the plan, including an opportunity to have input into the development of the local plan, particularly representatives of businesses, education, and labor organizations.

-Southwest Iowa solicited public comments on the Local Service Plan in its entirety for the 20 business-day period.
+South Central Iowa solicited public comments on the Local Service Plan in its entirety for a 30-day period.
 Other targeted stakeholders were notified of the posting and included all core, required, and optional partners as well as community stakeholders.
-The draft was publicly available on www.iowawdb.gov website under Southwest Iowa and included instructions on how to comment.
-The plan was posted to local workforce social media accounts, and was sent to community resource partners such as chambers of commerce, economic development agencies, and community-based organizations.
+The plan was also posted (or linked to) on all core partner websites with instructions on how to submit public comments.
+The draft was publicly available on www.iowawdb.gov website under South Central Iowa and included instructions on how to comment.